Mass bias in clusters of galaxies: Projection effects on the case study of Virgo replica: The Virgo cluster

-Numerical simulations are used to improve our understanding of the past and current properties of Virgo.
-Hence, several projects \citep{hoffman1980dynamical,li2014modeling,moran2014globular,zhu2014next} proposed numerical models of the cluster as an isolated object thus missing the impact of Virgo's environment on its building up and its properties.
+Numerical simulations are used to improve our understanding of past and current Virgo properties.
+Hence, several projects \citep{hoffman1980dynamical,li2014modeling,moran2014globular,zhu2014next} have proposed numerical models of the cluster as an isolated object, thus missing the impact of Virgo's environment on its build up and its properties.

-More recently, \cite{sorce2019virgo} ran 200 dark matter (DM) simulations of the Virgo cluster.
-For the very first time, these simulations reproduce the cluster local environment, including filaments connected to Virgo and groups of galaxies in its vicinity, using initial conditions of the Local Universe constrained with both observed galaxy positions and peculiar velocities but no mass-luminosity relation \citep{sorce2016cosmicflows}.
+More recently, \cite{sorce2019virgo} ran 200 DM simulations of the Virgo cluster.
+For the very first time, these simulations reproduce the cluster local environment, including filaments connected to Virgo and groups of galaxies in its vicinity, using initial conditions of the local Universe constrained with both observed galaxy positions and peculiar velocities but no mass-luminosity relation \citep{sorce2016cosmicflows}.
 The masses of the cluster replicas in the simulations thus result from the evolution of the initial fields without any cluster mass calibration.
 The dynamical state and formation history of these simulated replicas are in excellent agreement with the observed properties of the Virgo cluster \citep{olchanski2018merger}.
-They show a dynamically young and unrelaxed object with a mean offset of the center of mass with respect to the spherical center of $58\pm38$~kpc and $79\pm22$ substructures with a mass above $10^{10}$M$_{\odot}$ \citep[see][for more details]{sorce2019virgo}. \\
+They show a dynamically young and unrelaxed object with a mean offset of the centre of mass with respect to the spherical centre of $58\pm38$~kpc and $79\pm22$ substructures with a mass above $10^{10}$M$_{\odot}$ (see \citeauthor{sorce2019virgo} \citeyear{sorce2019virgo} for more details). \\